How to Build Lush & Airy Floral Centerpieces

 TIP 03

-Remember to breathe.
 I teach all my student designers this phrase: “If you can breathe, your work can breathe.”
-When we are tense and super-focused or getting self critical, we are barely breathing.
-When you breathe, you relax your muscles and nervous system, and you allow your body and creativity to flow with more ease.
+When we are tense and super-focused or getting self critical, we are barely breathing, and that's when everything gets hard.
+Stems break, flowers won't seem to cooperate, and often our arrangements look tight and heavy too.
+On the other hand, when you breathe, which is as easy as remembering to take in a big breath of air and letting it out slowly, you relax your muscles and nervous system, and you allow your body and creativity to flow with more ease.
 It makes a huge difference!
-Put these tips into practice, and let me know how you go.

-Keep blooming, my friend!
+Keep blooming, my friend,

 XX

 Ready for more nourishment for your creativity and wellbeing?
-Join the Nectar & Bloom newsletter for more nurturing free resources, guidance & advice, first access to workshops & retreats, and inspiration from the studio.
+Join the Nectar & Bloom newsletter for nurturing free resources, guidance & advice, first access to workshops & retreats, and inspiration from the studio.

 Connect with our community of like-minded creatives and floral artists @nectar_and_bloom.